Elementor vs Gutenberg: Key Differences Between Them

 10. Addons

-Both Elementor and Gutenberg have a good number of addons to expand their capabilities.
+Both Elementor and Gutenberg have a good number of addons that can expand their capabilities.
 They come up with additional widgets, blocks, templates, and features to further power up the functionalities of your dream website.

 Some of the most popular Elementor addons are HappyAddons, Premium Addons, Elementor Pack, PowerPack, and ElementsKit.
 Each of them has a free and premium version.
 We recommend you try out their free version before going for the pro.